flrzep/mimetic-demo/frontend/README.md

-# CV Frontend
+# CV Frontend (Next.js)

-A modern React frontend for a computer vision demo that talks to a FastAPI backend.
+A modern Next.js frontend for a computer vision demo that talks to a FastAPI backend.

 ## Features
 - Drag & drop image upload (PNG/JPG, 10MB limit) with preview